Jectrianama/ML_T7_Bank-Marketing/README.md

 In our demonstration with 100 previously unseen customers, our model identified 14 high-potential leads—clients with over 60% probability of subscribing to a term deposit.
 This means:
 - 86% reduction in unnecessary outreach
 - Focused attention on the most promising prospects
-- Significantly higher ROI on marketing efforts
+- Significantly higher ROI on marketing effortsreloa

 #### 📊 How It Works
 1. Upload your customer data CSV (matching our standard format)